alvarolobato/JCP-OpenShift/Readme.md

 Cloudbees Jenkins Platform Openshift Templates
 ==============================================

 These are the templates and instructions to install Cloudbees Jenkins Platform on Openshift V3 platform.
-The templates work for the Origin open-source version and for the enterprise version.
+The templates work for the Origin open-source version and for the Red Hat Enterprise version (Dedicated and On-Premise).

 Basic knowledge of the Openshift CLI and the Openshift platform is required.
 * [Openshift platform documentation](https://docs.openshift.org/latest/welcome/index.html)
 * [Getting started with Openshift CLI](https://docs.openshift.org/latest/cli_reference/get_started_cli.html)